 3) George Washington (2000)

 In a run-down North Carolina town, a bunch of youngsters try to fill up the long, hot summer.
 As the months wear on, it seems nothing will break the monotony - but when tragedy strikes the survivors are forced to face up to adult problems very fast.
 With nods to Terrence Malick and the loosest of plot structures, writer-director David Gordon Green hones in on the small acts and talk that hold such importance in young lives.
-Through every exchange his untrained cast - found in churches and youth clubs in the US South - are superb.
-Public pools and landfills become worlds of fantasy and adventure and George Washington's flow is almost literary.
+Through every exchange his untrained cast - found in churches and youth clubs in the US South - is superb.
+Public pools and landfills become worlds of fantasy and adventure - George Washington's flow is almost literary.
 You never feel you're moving from scene to scene as much as turning the pages in a newly discovered treasure of a book.
 One of the finest examples of kids getting a film that their lives deserve.